Kiranjith83/SA/SA.md

   - Example, Create metrics and alarm for a string in /var/log/messages.
   - Example, Metrics for Application specific strings.
   - Metric filter is created at the Log Group.
+### CloudWatch Events.
+- Location to see the event happened in AWS Cloud.
+- Events has a near real-time vibility of changes that happen within an AWS Accounts.
+- Using rules can match against certain events and deliver those events to a number of supported targets.
+- With rules, many AWS Services are natively supported as events sources and deliver the events directly.
+- For other CW allows event pattern matching against CloudTrail events.
+- Additional rules support scheduled events as sources allowing a cron style function for periodically passing events to targets.
+- Example of event targets:
+  - EC2 instances
+  - Lambda
+  - Step function state machines
+  - SNS Topics
+  - SQS Queues
+  - And many more.
+- Example:
+  - 1. Daily at 12.00AM -> invoke Lambda -> Update DDB Table
+  - 2. CloudTrail Stopping event -> Lambda function re-enable Ctrail
+- Difference between Ctrail and CW Events is that CW events can do something based on a event, But ctrail can only monitor.
+- Apart form Ctrail, CW Event can see the issue as it occurs (No delay)

 ## CloudTrail
 - Is a governance, compliance, risk governance and auditing service.